Formal Verification of Quantum Programs: Theory, Tools and Challenges: Formal Quantum Verification Methods

 \begin{example} Denote $\Box \alpha $ as $(\textstyle{\int} \alpha) = 1$.
 This is a dEQPL formula that states a classical formula $\alpha$ holds with probability 1 after measuring all qubits.
-The following formula is used in \mbox{\cite{Baltazar08}} as the formula for verifying a single bit version of the BB84 protocol \cite{BB84}:
+The following formula is used in \cite{Baltazar08} as the formula for verifying a single bit version of the BB84 protocol \cite{BB84}:

-The formula means "If Alice and Bob are in the same basis $(\Box (b_A \Leftrightarrow b_B))$, then down all (quantum) paths the protocol has not ended ($\boxminus (\Box e))$) until it has ended $(\Box e)$ and the generated key is equal to the value of the qubit used ($(\Box k) \equiv (\textstyle{\int} m = 1)$)". \end{example}
+The formula means "If Alice and Bob are in the same basis $(\Box (b_A \Leftrightarrow_c b_B))$, then down all (quantum) paths the protocol has not ended ($\lnot_q (\Box e))$) until it has ended $(\Box e)$ and the generated key is equal to the value of the qubit used ($(\Box k) \Leftrightarrow_q (\textstyle{\int} m = 1)$)". \end{example}

 \begin{example} As a second example, consider Deutsch's algorithm.
 Denote $b = f(0) \oplus f(1)$ as a classical bit.
 Further, use $m$ as a classical bit to say when the algorithm has performed the measurement operation and let $q$ denote the qubit used for the algorithm.
+Usage of $m$ is required to specify temporal behaviour for Deutsch's algorithm.
 We then have the following formula: